 SCCM CMG Server Authentication Certificate

-The SCCM CMG server authentication certificate is required while creating the cloud management gateway in the Configuration Manager console.
-When you setup a CMG, it basically creates a HTTPS service to which your internet clients connect.
+The server authentication certificate is required while creating the cloud management gateway in the Configuration Manager console.
+The SCCM CMG setup basically creates a HTTPS service to which your internet clients connect.

-If you are using SCCM 1802 and above, you can use a wildcard certificates as CMG server cert.
-Before you create this certificate, ensure the Azure domain name that you use is unique.
+If you are using SCCM version 1802 and above, you can use the wildcard certificates as CMG server cert.
+Before you create this certificate, make sure the Azure domain name that you use for CMG is unique.

 SCCM CMG trusted root certificate to clients